rybafish/rybafish.github.io/sqlconsole.md

 Here the source object does not have the HOSTNAME column and it is reported in console log and highlighted in the SQL text.

+Also, if you pay attention to line numbers - numbering adjusted to the statement itself.
+This makes it way much easier to see what line is reported because the database has no idea what is the statement position inside your console and only able to report position inside the statement.

+As soon as you make any change in the console - numbering will reset to the normal mode.
+This behaviour can be desabled by setting [blockLineNumbers](https://www.rybafish.net/config#blockLineNumbers) to False.

 <a name="executemany" />
 ### Execute several statements
-Sometimes it is requred to execute several statements at once.
-For example, you have a list of steps to be executed as a single action.
+Sometimes it is required to execute several statements at once.
+For example, you have a list of steps to be executed togather.
 In this case it will be requred so select statements manually and hit the same Execute button.

-What actually happens in this case - RybaFish still does parsing of the SQLs and execute them in a queue:
+What actually happens in this case - RybaFish still does parsing of the SQLs based on the semicolon character, and execute them in a queue:

 ![statements execution](https://www.rybafish.net/img/sql_04_statements.png)